 Facility Description

-Our primary lagoon is 14.42 acre ft. and can hold 4.7 million gallons with 8 aerators.
-As part of the new system, we have acquired 480 acres from the Forest Service.
-We put in 3 lagoons which range in size from .9 to 13.5 acres, plus 2 (50) acre irrigation fields that are planted with orchard grass.
-To accomplish all of this, the District received $4.7 million in Federal Loans and approximately $3.5 million in Grants.
+Our primary lagoon has a capacity of 14.42 acre feet, holding approximately 4.7 million gallons of water and equipped with 8 aerators.
+As part of the new system, the District acquired 480 acres from the U.S. Forest Service.
+On this property, we constructed 3 lagoons which range in size from 0.9 to 13.5 acres, along with 2 (50) acre irrigation fields planted with orchard grass.
+To complete these improvements, the District received $4.7 million in Federal Loans and approximately $3.5 million in Grants.
+The loan is to be paid back in 30 years.

-The existing collection system consists of the following: 46,433 linear ft. of vacuum system with 344 connections (2 homes per vacuum pit), 25,875 ft. of the pressure system with 63 connections, 15,840 ft. of 8" gravity sewer system with approximately 260 connections, and 5,200 ft. of force main to the secondary lagoon.
+The existing collection system consists of the following: 46,433 linear ft. of vacuum system with 570 connections (2 homes per vacuum pit), 25,875 ft. of the pressure system with 65 connections, 15,840 ft. of 8" gravity sewer system with approximately 267 connections, and 5,200 ft. of force main to the secondary lagoon.
 The collection system also includes 51 manholes and 5 pump stations.